 - Set up memorial table with framed photos and candle

-- Finalise set up for Greenery Arch (move after ceremony)
+- Finalise set up for Greenery Arch (move to reception after ceremony)

 - Set up Bride & Groom Chair with sash and floral sprig

 - 2 large lanterns either side of aisle